Animations

 - Vue

-Developers using Ionic Core and TypeScript should install the latest version of @ionic/core
+Developers using Ionic Core and TypeScript should install the latest version of @ionic/core.

-.
+Developers using React should install the latest version of @ionic/react.
 React wrappers are in beta.
 Please report any issues on GitHub!

-Developers using Ionic Vue should install the latest version of @ionic/vue
+Developers using Ionic Vue should install the latest version of @ionic/vue.

 Basic Animations#

-Usage- JavaScript
+- JavaScript

 - Angular